Those Were The Days

 Montage was first recorded by Love Generation, a 'flower power' vocal harmony group from the States, whose version of the song is used on the soundtrack of the James Garner / Debbie Reynolds movie How Sweet It Is.
 Love Generation emerged during 1967's 'Summer of Love', scoring a minor US hit with Groovy Summertime.
 In August Montage (Imperial 66310) provides the group with another minor hit.
 The single spends just three weeks on the Billboard Top 100 and peaks at number 86.

-With the Nocturnes missing out on similar chart success in the UK, Lyn Paul leaves the group and goes solo in what she once described as "a very, very small way."
+With The Nocturnes missing out on similar chart success in the UK, Lyn Paul leaves the group and goes solo in what she once described as "a very, very small way."
 (John Dunn Show, BBC Radio 2, 1983) Breaking free from the group was a brave decision.
 In 1968 the hit parade was dominated by groups and by male artists.
 Record companies were reluctant to sign new women singers, being content to rely upon the "big four" - Cilla Black, Sandie Shaw, Lulu and Dusty Springfield - as their token female artists.
 When they did take a chance on a new woman singer the record companies did not always give them the pick of the best songs, nor were they promoted with the sustained enthusiasm to give them a prolonged chart career.

 Mary Hopkin is one of the few new women singers to make a breakthrough in 1968 and the only one who went on to have a string of hits.
 Her début single Those Were The Days (which Lyn Paul re-recorded in 1984) is the runaway success of the year and gives her the distinction of being the only woman to make it to the top of the charts.